-Without this indispensable premise and waiting to go into the forecast of the near future, here is the state of the art of gyms.
+Having made this essential premise and waiting to delve into the prediction of the near future, here is the state of the art of gyms.

 Where there is health there is home